Sedums or stonecrop are extremely attractive additions to any garden.

-Furthermore, they’re so easy to grow that even novice gardeners can successfully propagate them in the garden.
+Furthermore, they are such an easy plant to grow that even novice gardeners can successfully propagate them in the garden.
 Today, we’ll be taking a deep dive into planting and caring for sedums in your garden.

 Let’s get started!